RMHogervorst/blog/software-engineering-series.md

 # refactoring
 start with a single script
-(maybe focus on why we do refactoring, possibly speed, def easier to extend, easier to reason about, it's for you and your team after 2 weeks of vacation, you don't know it anymore.) move things into functions and place them somewhere else abstract steps away so we see things on the same level better names
+(maybe focus on why we do refactoring, possibly speed, def easier to extend, easier to reason about, it's for you and your team after 2 weeks of vacation, you don't know it anymore. maybe we can use the iron imperitive: don't waste my time, THAT ALSO INCLUDES YOU IN THE FUTURE.
+MAKE SURE YOU ARE CAN UNDERSTAND IT WELL LATER.
+COUPLED WITH TECHNICAL DEPT: QUICK HACKS YOU USED TO MAKE IT WORK, THAT WILL HAVE TO BE CHANGED LATER.
+THAT IMPETE YOU LATER: COST OF ADDDITIONAL REWORK TO WORK AROUND EARLIER SOLUTION.
+IT IS DEPT THAT COMPOUNDS, YOU HAVE TO DO THAT WORK EVERY TIME.
+BY CHOOSING AND EASY SOLUTION NOW WHERE A BETTER MORE DIFFICULT SOLUTION EXISTS BUT WOULD TAKE LONGER) move things into functions and place them somewhere else abstract steps away so we see things on the same level better names